Nilhenrik/dat640_group_project/README.md

 ./trec_eval/trec_eval -c -m recall.1000 -m map -m recip_rank -m ndcg_cut.3 -l2 -M1000 data/qrels_train.txt {file}
 ```
 Will give out the Recall@1000, NDCG@3, MAP, and MRR.
 Replace file with the file which are going to be scored.
+- {./data/bm25score.txt} for the baseline results
+- {./data/monoduo.txt} for the Expando Mono Duo results
+- {./data/finalretrival.txt} for the Expando Mono Duo with T5 Query Rewrites results